liuli1996/liuli1996.github.io/_tabs/about.md

 order: 4
 ---

-I'm an Audio Algorithm Engineer in the manufacturing industry.
+I'm an audio algorithm engineer in a technology company.

 Outside of work, I'm a passionate electric guitarist and perform regularly with my band, specializing in J-POP covers.

-I also maintain a personal blog documenting my learning journey, aiming to share insights that might benefit others.
+I maintain this personal blog documenting my learning journey, aiming to share insights that might benefit others.

-this is a personal blog about audio processing and speech machine learning.

 If you have any question or anything discussed, plese contact with me.